Indianapolis Work Injury Attorney

 The work injury lawyers at the law firm of Golitko & Daly can handle all aspects of your claim so you can get the compensation that you deserve and focus on your recovery.

-Our injury lawyers in Indianapolis, Indiana and Kokomo, Indiana, are ready to help you determine if you are eligible for workers’ compensation.
+Our injury lawyers in Indianapolis, Kokomo, and Bloomington, are ready to help you determine if you are eligible for workers’ compensation.

 Determining Eligibility for Workers’ Comp

 In Indiana, employers must carry workers’ compensation insurance.
 With this coverage, employees may be eligible for compensation even if they are partially responsible for their own injury.

 In order for your claim to be eligible, it must be reported to your employer within 30 days of the injury.
 Delays may result in your claim being denied.